DomainDrivenArchitecture/dda/architecture/Wiki.md

      * How we will trigger test execution?
      * How we will get results from repl? (serialize results -> text -> deserialize results in smeagol)

+Maybe we can containerize inside-test-headless setups like it's done in https://blog.jupyter.org/introducing-repo2docker-61a593c0752d ?

  * REMOTE-TEST: App is exposing network interface to call list of functions (aka data goes to code via network) - speaking REST
    * pro:
      * will allow to expose fns run in any language, maybe even run in aws-lambda and stuff